-Searching for even more exciting ideas?
-We have you covered!
-You'll want to check out our top outdoor activities for kids, indoor activities for kids and our events calendar for kids.
-If you're in for a low-key day, search our roundup of the best kids' movies and family movies on Netflix as well.
+If you're on the hunt for even more incredible ideas, you'll also want to explore our favorite outdoor activities for kids, indoor activities for kids and our events calendar for kids, which details the best stuff to do every month.
+Prefer a quieter day?
+Consider a movie marathon with our roundup of the best kids' movies and family movies on Netflix as well.

 Free activities for kids in NYC: Top 10

 No need to pay during the A Closer Look For Kids family program at MoMA—individual families of up to two adults and up to three kids can participate in a variety of activities on Saturdays and Sundays—and what's better than that?
 Mini movie buffs will also rejoice: Family Films are also free.
 For scheduled activities and screenings, be sure to get a ticket, distributed on a first-come first-served basis at the Education and Research Building reception desk starting 10am.

 From the famed Haunted High Line Halloween to exciting outdoor summer programming for kids, the High Line is really the place to be year-round.
 Commit to a long loop to check out the sights, plants and cool public art and explore three fun programs for kids in July and August.
 In those months, visit Lawn Time (ages 0-3), where families can hear readings by different storytellers each week, Wild Wednesday (ages 4+), featuring nature-related crafts and activities, and Arty Hours, where kids explore their creativity through hands-on art projects.

 Bring your budding builders to the LEGO megastore on the first Tuesday of each month for a free workshop.
 They’ll build cool LEGO creations, like robots and space rockets, that they can take home afterwards.
 The workshops are geared toward kids aged 6 to 14, and quantities are limited.
 Can’t make it to the store?
 Download assembly instructions online.